BEFORE COMMENCEMENT DAY

 Invitations are not necessary for admittance to the commencement ceremony, but printed announcements are available through the bookstore.
-Online ordering is also available at http://www.jostens.com/college.
+Online ordering is also available at http://www.herffjones.com/college/oglethorpe.
 Candidates can also purchase diploma frames and other commencement memorabilia.
-Contact the bookstore at 404.364.8361 with any questions.
+Visit the bookstore with any questions.

-A question that is commonly raised each year concerns permission to wear insignia or regalia of various student honorary or Greek organizations.
-These regalia are usually a sash, a cord, a stole or medallion and wearing any of these is permissible if the organization is sanctioned by the university.
+Honorary and Greek organization regalia, such as a sash, a cord, a stole or medallion, is permissible if the organization is sanctioned by the university.
 Please inquire in the Campus Life Office if you are unsure about the legitimacy of your organization or about the appropriateness of the insignia you wish to wear.
 It is the student’s responsibility to obtain such insignia or regalia from the sponsoring organization; this should be done well before commencement day.

 Parking and Transportation

 Parking will be ably handled and directed by Campus Safety and DeKalb County police officers; overflow parking is directed to the two churches adjacent to Oglethorpe.
 Graduates must check in by 8 a.m., and guests should be seated no later than 8:50 a.m.; be sure to allow ample time for parking and walking to the ceremony site.
 There will be shuttles and golf carts on site to transport elderly guests from distant parking.

 For guests using a wheelchair, walker, or any other mobility-assistance device, the closest point of access to the ceremony location is the circular drive at the front of campus.
 Campus Safety personnel can direct you to this drop-off point and then redirect you to nearby parking.
 For ease of parking and seating, it is strongly advised that guests who require mobility-assistance arrive on campus at least 45 minutes before the ceremony begins.